 Dutasteride, which is another drug and functions very similar to finasteride, has also shown good results in clinical trials.
 However, Dutasteride hasn’t yet been approved by the FDA for pattern hair loss treatment.
 This may change in the future, though, as more research on the drug and its effects becomes available.

-The second FDA-approved treatment option for male pattern baldness is minoxidil, which is a topical medication sold as liquid or sprays that are applied directly to the scalp.
-It’s branded as Rogaine, but there also are generic versions.
-Minoxidil doesn’t inhibit or slow the process of balding but it speeds up hair growth by enlarging the scalp’s blood vessels.
-Faster hair growth can offset some of the androgenic alopecia related hair loss.
+The second FDA-approved treatment option for male pattern baldness is minoxidil, which is a topical medication sold as liquid or spray that is applied directly to the scalp.
+It’s branded as Rogaine, but there several generic versions.
+Minoxidil doesn’t inhibit or slow the process of balding, but it does speed up hair growth by dilating the scalp’s blood vessels.
+Faster hair growth can offset some of the androgenic alopecia-related hair loss.

-Minoxidil often is prescribed in combination with finasteride, as the two drugs complement each other well.
-Speak to a dermatologist or your usual doctor to find out more about finasteride and minoxidil and whether these are suitable choices for treating your hair loss problem.
+Minoxidil is often recommended in combination with finasteride, as the two drugs complement each other well.
+Speak to a dermatologist or your usual doctor to find out more about finasteride and minoxidil and whether these are suitable choices for treating your hair loss.